Friday, December 14, 2012

 The Lords Of Duct Tape: A Manifesto

 In the 1960‘s skateboarding was born in the streets.
 In the early 80’s it almost died because it outgrew them.
 To survive it had to both devolve and evolve.
-It had to go back to the streets but not just back to the streets of California.
+It not only had to go back to the streets but streets beyond California.
 It had to hit the streets of middle America and the deep south and all the other places where you couldn’t make it to a beach or a bowl without a plane ticket or a week's vacation.
 For skating to become what it is today it had to become something anybody anywhere could grab and take possession of and help define.
 It not only had to move beyond being something surfers did when the surfing sucked, it had to become more than something you did in a concrete pool or a half-pipe.

-Since the latter years of the 1990’s Skateboarding has maintained a stable level of popularity only dreamed of in the culture’s first three decades.
+Since the latter years of the 1990’s Skateboarding has maintained a stable level of popularity only dreamed of in previous decades.
 Boom and bust cycles are gone.
 It is now a global subculture.
-In the years that skateboarding rose from a regional curiosity to a worldwide phenomenon street skating was what drove the sport.
+In the years that skateboarding rose from a regional curiosity to a worldwide phenomenon, it was street skating that drove the sport.
 Street skating was also the only type of skateboarding the vast majority of people had access to, the only form that couldn’t be taken away by the fluctuations of economics and mass appeal of skating.
-None of these things are coincidental.
+These things are not coincidental.
 Skateboarding became what it is today because of an absence of rules and surplus of regional isolation.

 This blog is about my experiences in skateboarding but I am not writing it because I ever did anything important in the sport, or because my story forms some sort of highly dramatic narrative.
 I am writing because my story lacks all these things.
-I am writing all this down because the true story of skating, the best way to understand how it has become what it is today, is through the experiences of people like me, not just the rank-and-file skate dorks but a very particular type of skate dork: one on the margins of what was an already marginal part of American culture.
+I am writing all this down because the true story of skating, the best way to understand how it has become what it is today, is through the experiences of people like me. rank-and-file skate dorks on the margins of what was an already marginal part of American culture.
 Skateboarding couldn’t be what it is until it embraced people like me and my friends or, more properly, until we embraced it.

-When Street skating filtered out to the interiors and far corners of America it wasn’t just the gods of skateboarding showing off some new, unobtainable curiosity for the landlocked masses in the sticks.
-It was more like a total system re-boot.
+When Street skating filtered out to the interiors and far corners of America it wasn’t just another example of the gods of skateboarding showing off a new, unobtainable curiosity for the landlocked masses in the sticks.
+It was a total system re-boot.
 Street skating was something no one had really mastered or defined, something that seemed discovered instead of invented.
-Skateboarding was now open-source.
-For once, the skaters in the centers of the culture in California had only a modest advantage over the rest of us in terms of access to terrain and development of tricks.
+Skateboarding became open-source.
+For once, the skaters in the centers of the culture in California had only a modest advantage over the rest of us both in terms of access to terrain and development of tricks.
 Any kid in any small city could find a curb or a loading dock or a set of stairs somewhere.
 The development of street skating was, for kids outside of skating’s nerve centers, the difference between sitting on the curb across the street from the cool kids’ party, and crashing it.
-The California skate gods had the jump on street skating basics, but once those basics became public domain via magazines and the early videos anybody anywhere could stumble onto the next big innovation.
+The California skate gods had the jump on street skating basics, but once those basics became public domain via magazines and the early videos, anybody anywhere could stumble onto the next big innovation.
 Street skating didn’t just sneak into the party and play the wall, it kicked in the door, knocked over the stereo and raided the liquor cabinet.
-The gulf that separated the culture’s elite from those who followed them was, for once, infinitesimally small.
+The gulf that separated the culture’s elite from those who admired them was, for once, infinitesimally small.

 I came to the conclusion that maybe combining the two would be a way to talk about all the things I’ve wanted to in a complementary way.
 There are experiences I had skating that can communicate concepts more naturally than pages of analysis, while the analysis, the discussions about the nuts and bolts of the subculture, can help show why the experiences of a bunch of no name skateboarders in the middle of skating’s wasteland are relevant.